emgmetrics/TMM/README.md

 ## Template Match with Binary Mask - Overview

-We introduce an implementation of Template Match Algorithm intended to solve the problems of finding a Template image, where arbitrary regions are occluded with binary Mask, within a second large Source image.
+This Project introduces an implementation of Template Match Algorithm intended to solve the problems of finding a Template image, where arbitrary regions are occluded with binary Mask, within a second large Source image.

 It has the ability to find as much as possible occurrences of the Masked Template image within the Source image, that match (are similar) only on the areas outside the occluded binary mask.